dcspohr/heresy/docs/README.md

 ###### Special Rules: (-1)
 - Slow & Purposeful (Cataphractii?)

-###### On Zooming Flyers & Super-Heavies:
+##### Zooming Flyers & Super-Heavies:
-Due to their immense momentum (from either mass or velocity) These units will always act after the lowest possible Initiative step in a given phase.
+Due to their immense momentum (from either mass or velocity) these units will always act after the lowest possible Initiative step in a given phase.

+### Optional Rule: Scatter!
+Units that elect to Run in the Shooting Phase may end their movement outside of normal unit coherency (Usual restrictions and/or penalties apply afterward)

+### Optional Rule: Barrage Zeroing
+Units may not make attacks with Barrage weapons during their Initiative step.
+At the beginning of the Shooting Phase, place a zeroing marker on any valid target.

+At the end of the shooting phase, resolve the attack even if the unit is no longer on the table.
+If the targeted unit has not moved since the zeroing marker was placed, its controller may re-roll the scatter dice.